chiffa/GAN_evo/README.md

  - Spread - bottleneck - spread - bottleneck (soft swipes)
  - RAC curves weighting effect - letting some fakes through vs blocking the true ones.
  - algorithms for the evolution: Genetic vs Particle Swarm optimization
+ - Optimization to induce into error a single discriminator rather than a cluster of them.

 ## Parameters so far: